kaisenlinux/manpages-dev/category/Backup/rsbackup.md

        5      Pruning has completed.

        rsbackup is not designed with concurrent access to this table in mind.
 Therefore it is recommended that you only modify its contents when the program is not running.

 HISTORICAL BEHAVIOR
        Older  versions  of  rsbackup stored the logs for each backup in a separate file.
-If such files are encountered then rsbackup will automatically populate back‐ ups.db from them and then delete them.
+If such files are encountered then rsbackup will automatically populate backups.db from them and then delete them.

        Older versions of rsbackup logged pruning information to a pruning logfile.
 These files will be deleted at the same rate as records of pruned backups in the database.
 They  are  not included in the report.

 SEE ALSO
        rsbackup-graph(1), rsbackup.cron(1), rsbackup-mount(1), rsbackup-snapshot-hook(1), rsync(1), rsbackup(5)